conduktor/conduktor-docs/docs/platform/installation/get-started/CloudFormation.md

 1. Upload one of our templates:

-    > Decide if you want to deploy console use your own resources (cluster, DB, etc.) or if you want us to deploy the extra resources alongside console as well.
+    > Decide if you want to deploy console using your own resources (cluster, DB, etc.) or if you want us to deploy all resource dependencies alongside console as well.

     To deploy console **only**, you can use the following template:

     - [CDK-lite-template](https://github.com/conduktor/quickstart-conduktor-cloudformation/blob/main/templates/CDK-lite-template.yaml)

-    To deploy console and all resources needed, you can use the following template:
+    To deploy console and all resources needed (e.g. DB), you can use the following template:

     - [CDK-Full-template](https://github.com/conduktor/quickstart-conduktor-cloudformation/blob/main/templates/CDK-full-template.yaml)